 - What should I avoid after receiving methohexital (Brevital Sodium)?

 - What other drugs will affect methohexital (Brevital Sodium)?

 - Where can I get more information?

 What should I discuss with my health care provider before receiving methohexital (Brevital Sodium)?

-You should not receive this medication if you have porphyria, or if you have ever had any complications from general anesthesia.
+You should not receive methohexital if you are allergic to it, or if you have:

-Be sure your doctor knows if you are allergic to methohexital or any other barbiturates such as amobarbital (Amytal), butabarbital (Butisol), mephobarbital (Mebaral), secobarbital (Seconal), or phenobarbital (Luminal, Solfoton).
+- if you are allergic to any other barbiturate such as amobarbital (Amytal), butabarbital (Butisol), mephobarbital (Mebaral), secobarbital (Seconal), or phenobarbital (Solfoton).

 - epilepsy or other seizure disorder;

 - asthma or chronic obstructive pulmonary disease (COPD);

 FDA pregnancy category B. Methohexital is not expected to harm an unborn baby.
 Tell your doctor if you are pregnant.